abitocodes/doc2/README.md

 Webpage to PDF Conversion Tool

 ## Description
-This project provides a toolset for crawling web pages (specifically from Ethereum technology documents as an example), converting them into PDF format, and optionally reversing the colors for print.
+This project provides a toolset for crawling web pages (specifically from Ethereum technology documents as an example, https://ethereum.org/en/developers/docs/), converting them into PDF format, and optionally reversing the colors for print.
 The process is divided into several steps, each handled by a separate script.

 ## Prerequisites
 Before you begin, ensure you have Python installed on your machine along with the following libraries: